Functions

 Usage Instructions:

-• If the first character of expr is a multi-byte character, only the ASCII code corresponding to the value of the first byte of that character is returned.
+is a multi-byte character, only the ASCII code of the first byte of that character will be returned.

 taos> select ascii('testascii');